nicogkz/simple-automl-app/Readme.md

 2/ 2_ContainerizedAPP
 > Let's add a basic React front end (Runs on: http://127.0.0.1:5173) to get estimations and containerized the whole app.
 > Status: WIP.
-> TO DO: 1/ Bring the new coords from Map to the Estimator Component.
-2/ Docker Container
+> TO DO: Docker Container

-<h2>Not tech for tech but let's explain what is supporting our app</h2>
+<h2>Stack: Not tech for tech but let's explain what is supporting our app</h2>
+* DS Packages: FLAML AutoML + the usual suspects Pandas, Scikit Learn, Seaborn, Leaflet, MatplotLib...
+* Flask Backend
+* React Frontend (using leaflet)
+* Docker

 <h2>Useful Resources </h2>
 ## Data: